RTXteam/RTX-KG2/README.md

 ## Directly in Ubuntu 18.04 host OS in AWS:

-In a new installation of Ubuntu 18.04 (EC2 AMI), as user `ubuntu`, in directory `/home/ubuntu`, execute the following commands in order:
+In a new instance based on the Ubuntu 18.04 EC2 AMI, as user `ubuntu`, in directory `/home/ubuntu`, execute the following commands in order:

     git clone https://github.com/RTXteam/RTX.git
     RTX/code/kg2/setup-kg2.sh